insarlab/MintPy/docker/README.md

 ## Running as Docker container

 [Docker](https://docs.docker.com/get-started/) allows you to run MintPy in a dedicated container (essentially an efficient virtual machine).
-Follow the link to install [installed](https://docs.docker.com/install/).
+[Here](https://docs.docker.com/install/) is the instruction to install docker.

-Pull the container from Dockerhub to your local machine using:
+To pull the MintPy container from Dockerhub to your local machine:

 ```
 docker pull andretheronsa/mintpy:latest
 ```

-Run an interactive shell session in the container with:
+To start an interactive shell session in the container from the terminal, with bash for example:

 ```
 docker run -it andretheronsa/mintpy:latest bash
 ```

-+ `-it` Opens an interactive session and links to your terminal

-+ `andretheronsa/mintpy:latest` Specifies the container

-+ `bash` Specefies which command to run - bash in this case opens a bash session - but any command can be used.

 To map data on the host (local) machine to the container use [volumes](https://docs.docker.com/storage/volumes/):